How we evaluate gear

 We cross-reference reviews from verified buyers, rucking communities, and gear publications to evaluate comfort, fit, durability, and value.
 We look at long-term durability reports, common complaints, and consensus performance across different conditions and body types.

-We have a transparent editorial approach: retailer links currently carry no affiliate commissions, and if that changes we'll disclose it clearly.
-We're upfront about the sources behind each recommendation.
-If community data is limited on a product, we say so.
+We have a transparent editorial approach: some retailer links are affiliate links, which means Ruck Authority may earn a commission if you buy through them at no extra cost to you.
+Recommendations do not change based on commission rate.
+We're upfront about the sources behind each recommendation, and if community data is limited on a product, we say so.

 Find your gear in 30 seconds